Python-for-geo-people/Lesson-4-Functions-Modules/Lecture/functions.md

 Before we can import our functions we need to create a new script file and save the functions that we just created into a Python file called _temp_converter.py_ \[[0](#Footnotes)\].

-We could write the functions again into the script file but we can also take advantage of the **_History log_** -tab where we should find all commands that we wrote to IPython console \[[1](#Footnotes)\]:
+We could write the functions again into our script file but we can also take advantage of the **_History log_** -tab where we should find all commands that we wrote to IPython console \[[1](#Footnotes)\]:

 <img src="https://github.com/Python-for-geo-people/Functions-and-libraries/blob/master/img/history_log.PNG" width="300">

-Copy and paste the functions from the History log -tab and save them into the _temp_converter.py_ -script.
+Copy and paste (only) the functions that we wrote earlier from the History log -tab and save them into the _temp_converter.py_ -script.
 It should look like following:

 <img src="https://github.com/Python-for-geo-people/Functions-and-libraries/blob/master/img/temp_converter.PNG" width="400">